xiaozhengxu/Interactive-Calculus/README.md

 Features:
 Click and drag the curves to see how the derivative and integral change.
 Press 't' to see tangent lines.
+Press 'a' to see area under curve highlighted.

 #### Authors
 [Matthew Beaudouin-Lafon](https://github.com/MatthewBeaudouinLafon), [March Saper](https://github.com/mesrumpled), [Xiaoxheng Xu](https://github.com/xiaozhengxu)